bdelacretaz/terye/mongo-firsthops/README.md

 * In order to destroy the VM (freeing about 1GB of disk space) type:
   * vagrant destroy

-The MongoDB Vagrant module has been copied from: https://github.com/bobthecow/vagrant-mongobox
+The MongoDB Vagrant module has been copied from https://github.com/bobthecow/vagrant-mongobox